open-telemetry/opentelemetry.io/content/en/blog/2023/kubecon-eu.md

 Below you will find a list of talks and other activities related to OpenTelemetry.

-## Kubecon Talks and Maintainer Sessions
+## KubeCon Talks and Maintainer Sessions

 - **[Jaeger: The Future with OpenTelemetry and Metrics](https://sched.co/1HySf)**<br>
   by Pavol Loffay, Red Hat & Jonah Kowall, Aiven<br> Wednesday, April 19 •